MyRandomShit/tech-progression/reference_materials/96_auditor.md

 Witnesses remember:
 - "Everything about him was... colorless"
-- "Like watching old movie footage"
+- "Like watching old movie footage, or film noir"
 - "No color at all, even his eyes seemed grey"
-- "The dragonfly was black and white—unnatural"
-- "Spider looked like chess piece"
+- "He appeared through—I don't know how to describe it—a split in the air"
+- "Two symbols, one impossibly bright, one darker than night"
+- "Alpha and Omega... like something from Revelation"
+- "He stepped through and the doorway closed behind him"

 **The lack of color makes him memorable while being visually neutral.**